 A finance internship may be a great way to learn about the financial industry while earning a little cash.
 However, most interns end up unhappy because most finance internships pay little and require long hours incompatible with personal life.
-Here’s how to make sure you choose a program to help you achieve your career goals.
+Here’s how to choose a program to help you achieve your career goals.

 Are you looking for a finance internship program that pays you to learn?
 Are you looking to earn money while learning finance?
 Then check out this list of finance internships that pay you to know!
 Finance is one of the hardest subjects to study and can take years to master.
 But don’t worry; plenty of finance internship programs pay you to learn.
 With these programs, you’ll not only earn money, but you’ll also be able to master finance topics such as accounting, stock market analysis, economics, and more.